7 Scenic Walking Routes in Dutch Limburg (2025 Local's Guide)

-I may live in Limburg, but most of my walking life plays out on its trails, dunes, and rivers rather than behind a laptop.
+I may live in Dutch Limburg, but most of my walking life plays out on its trails, dunes, and rivers rather than behind a laptop.
 The province stretches from the urban buzz of Maastricht to the forest ridges near Germany, which means you can squeeze a weekend getaway feeling into a 90-minute walk.
 These are the routes I keep coming back to when friends ask, “What should we walk this weekend?”

 March–June for blossoms and September–October for golden light.
 Summer weekends are gorgeous but busier around Maastricht.